7/18/2019

 Conference Operator

-I was going to follow up on Tim's question.
-As you know, thank you for giving us some of the assumptions that you have for the five basic terms of compression.
-I'm wondering for each 25 basis points, what is the reverse data that you're assuming specifically under the project side?
-Is it naturally wider for the, you know, let's say the third cut versus the first cut?
+If I could follow up on Tim's question, as we, you know, thank you for giving us some of the assumptions that you have for the phasoric basis compressive compression.
+I'm wondering for each 25 basis points, what is the reverse data that you're assuming specifically on the deposit side?
+Does it, is it naturally wider for the, you know, let's say the third cut versus the first cut?

 speaker